Previous Questions and Answers

 - Asked Oct 31 , 2015

 You have excellent credit and can be approved for any card that you apply for.
 I would recommend a card like the Citi Double Cash, which offers 2% cash back on all purchases, with no annual fee.
-Another card worth considering would be the Discover It card, which offers 5% cash back on up to $1,500 spent each quarter on featured merchants, and 1% cash back on all other purchases.
+Another card worth considering would be the Discover it® Cash Back, which offers 5% cash back on up to $1,500 spent each quarter on featured merchants, and 1% cash back on all other purchases.
 Both of these cards come with outstanding shopping protection policies such as price protection, extended warranty, and purchase protection plans.

 I'm using a credit card that has 1% cash back on all purchases.
 I'd like one that will give me more.
 I do carry a balance, and never pay interest.
 My FICO SCORE is 817 (the other 2 are also in the 800's).
 What's the best card for me?
 Thanks!